‘A little scary’: Iditarod begins with smallest field ever

 Sass, who has 58 dogs, orders 500 bags of high-quality dog food a year.
 Each bag cost $55 a few years ago, but that has swelled to $85 per bag – or about $42,500 total a year.
 That’s about how much money Sass pocketed from his Iditarod win last year.

-“You got to be totally prepared to run Iditarod, and have enough money in the bank to do it,” said Sass, who lives in Eureka, about a four-hour drive north of Fairbanks.
+“You got to be totally prepared to run Iditarod, and have enough money in the bank to do it,” said Sass, who lives in Eureka, about a four-hour drive northwest of Fairbanks.

 With other race costs, Buser said running the Iditarod now can mean spending $250,000 to win a $40,000 championship.